ome/omero-parade/README.rst

 Custom Data Providers
 =====================

-Custom data providers return numerical data for Wells or Images that can be shown in a table for sorting, or plotted in a graph.
+Custom data providers return numerical data for Images that can be shown in a table for sorting, or plotted in a graph.
+NB: Even if data applies to Wells, you need to map this to Image ID, since that is the common denominator that is used to identify images in the various list, grid or plot layouts.

 Using the same setup as for filtering above, each module listed in the ``omero.web.parade.filters`` setting can also contain a ``data_providers.py``